Interested in joining the Upper Ojai Search and Rescue Team?

 Does it matter where I live?

-There are eight SAR teams in the county of Ventura.
+There are seven SAR teams in the county of Ventura.
 Three are Mountain Rescue teams, which are based in Ojai, Fillmore and Thousand Oaks.
 Due to the geographical area of responsibilities Upper Ojai members usually live between Ojai, Santa Paula and Ventura.
 Fillmore team members usually live in Fillmore or Piru and East Valley members live in Moorpark and Simi Valley.
 The Canine, Medical, Dive and Posse Team members reside throughout Ventura County.

 Do SAR members get paid?